28.2.09

 lust for a vampire (1971)

-is a travelling author who stumbles upon a finishing school for young ladies and falls for the new pupil, Mircalla (Yutte Stensgaard).
+The second of the Karnstein trilogy after the Vampire Lovers, and where Hammer continued to up the sex to keep people interested in their product.
+Richard Lestrange (Michael Johnson) is a travelling author who stumbles upon a finishing school for young ladies and falls for the new pupil, Mircalla (Yutte Stensgaard).
 Unfortunately for him and the other pupils Mircalla is really the revived Carmilla Karnstein and she has a love of young women as well as blood.

 Campy good fun with sex, blood and vampires, though admittedly not one of Hammer's best.